AppVentus/DataMigrationBundle/Resources/documentation/usage.md

  * migration_file_path
  * dumpable_entities
+ * dumpable_instance_entities

 ## migration_file_path (mandatory) ##
 The path of the yaml file that will contains the migration saved by AppVentus
 ## dumpable_entities (optional) ##
 The list of entities that are tracked for the migration.

+## dumpable_instance_entities (optional) ##
+The list of entities that are tracked for the migration.
+If an entity is an instance of these entities, it will be tracked

+## Dump all entities ##
-If the list is empty, all the entities are tracked
+If the list of dumpable_entities and dumpable_instance_entities are empties, all the entities are tracked

 ## Exemple ##

 	app_ventus_data_migration:
     	migration_file_path: %kernel.root_dir%/Resources/migration/migration.yml
 	    dumpable_entities:
-    	    - AcmeBundle\Entity\Widget
         	- AcmeBundle\Entity\Page
 	        - AcmeBundle\Entity\Route
+	    dumpable_instance_entities:
+    	    - AcmeBundle\Entity\Widget
 <b>Do not forget to clear the cache</b> in the record environment each time you modify the configuration

 	php app/console ca:cl --env=record